critterandguitari/ETC_Manual/manual.md

     *Status LED* will glow pink while the device shuts itself down.
 Once the *Status LED* is off, it is safe to unplug the power supply.

-# Chapter One: ETC™ Concepts
+# Chapter One: ETC Concepts

-### What is this box with the curious icons?!‽
+### What is this box with the curious icons?!

 Again, welcome to the world of **ETC**!
 As this video instrument has an inherent range and can work for different people in different ways, let